SpringerPE/cf-light-api/README.md

 * Memory, disk quota and usage figures are given in bytes.
 * If the buildpack is not known, the `buildpack` attribute will be `null`.
 * If the last uploaded time is not known, the `last_uploaded` attribute will be `null`.
+* The `diego` attribute is a boolean which will be `true` if the application is running on a Diego Cell, or `false` if running on a DEA Node.
+See the Cloud Foundry [docs](https://docs.cloudfoundry.org/concepts/diego/dea-vs-diego.html) for more information on these two architectures.
+* The `docker` attribute is a boolean which will be `true` if the application was deployed from a Docker image, or `false` if it was deployed using a buildpack.
+If `true`, the `docker_image` attribute will then show the Docker image used, otherwise it will be `null`.

 ### Organisations